NIFTy-PPL/NIFTy/docs/source/ift.rst

     \frac{\partial \mathcal{H}(d,\xi)}{\partial \xi} = 0.

-NIFTy5 is able to calculate the necessary gradient from a generative model of the signal and the data and to minimize the Hamiltonian.
+NIFTy5 calculates the necessary gradient automatically from a generative model of the signal and the data and to minimize the Hamiltonian.

-However, MAP provides often unsatisfactory result in case a deep hirachical Bayesian networks describes the singal and data generation.
+However, MAP often provides unsatisfactory results in cases of deep hirachical Bayesian networks.
 The reason for this is that MAP ignores the volume factors in parameter space, which are not to be neglected in deciding whether a solution is reasonable or not.
 In the high dimensional setting of field inference these volume factors can differ by large ratios.
 A MAP estimate, which is only representative for a tiny fraction of the parameter space, might be a poorer choice (with respect to an error norm) compared to a slightly worse location with slightly lower posterior probability, which, however, is associated with a much larger volume (of nearby locations with similar probability).